andrewalufkin/HackRice12-swinner/README.md

     Fact: Meal planning should be <strong>AUTOMATED</strong>.
   </p>
   <p align="left">
-    Enter Swinners, an Android app to make meal planning easier than ever.
+    Enter Swinner, an Android app to make meal planning easier than ever.
 After downloading the app and creating a free account, users are greeted with some preliminary questions:
     <ol>
       <li>What is your planned budget per meal?</li>
       <li>Do you have any dietary restrictions and/or allergies?</li>